Farningham Road to Otford Walk

 Click on any section heading to switch between detailed directions and an outline, or the heading above to switch all sections.

-If you are doing the shorter start (omitting Farningham Wood), start at §C.
+If you are doing a Short Walk (omitting Farningham Wood), start at §C.

 1. Farningham Road Station to Farningham Wood (2¼ km)